Delnegend/delnegend-scripts/README.md

 # Scripts
-Some script I wrote to do some automation stuffs.

 ## File processing
 - BatchCompress: go into each folder and compress everything inside into zip or 7z and move the archive `../`